jedrzejkozal/memorization-cl/README.md

  - eval_splits.py - script for computing and saving memroization scores for samples in choosen dataset.
 Uses networks trained with `train_splits.py`.
 For more details run ```python eval_splits.py --help```
  - train_whole.py - script for training networks and computing prediction probability for leave-one-out memorization definition.

+The experiments with linear probes are implemented on separated branch of our repo, as it required substantial modification to the training code.

 ## Results